Transporting Experimental Results with Entropy Balancing: Discussion

 The drawback to using entropy balancing for transportability is with the algorithm's rate of convergence.
-In small samples, the probability that a feasible weighting solution exists decreases.
-One solution applied to covariate balance problems in \cite{wang_minimal_2019}, which uses inequality constraints to mitigate treatment group heterogeneity, may be useful in a high-dimensional setting.
+In small samples, the probability that a feasible weighting solution exists decreases, particularly when the positivity assumption is practically violated.
+One solution applied to covariate balance problems is to use inequality constraints to mitigate treatment group heterogeneity.\cite{wang_minimal_2020} This solution is most useful in high-dimensional settings.
 There may also be a way to incorporate the method of moment balancing weights into the TMLE framework by substituting $\hat{\boldsymbol{\gamma}}^{\text{MOM}}$ for $\hat{\boldsymbol{\gamma}}^{\text{PS}}$ in (\ref{tmle}).
-This could eventually set up a TMLE estimator that can operate in the setting where we do not have any individual-level data from the target population.
+This could eventually set up a targeted maximum likelihood-type estimator that can operate in the setting where we do not have any individual-level data from the target population.
+In the case where convergence failure occurs due to a high dimension of potential effect modifiers relative to the trial sample size, one should carefully consider balance diagnostics between trial participants and non-participants in much the same way as one identifies potential confounders in an observational study.\cite{brookhart_variable_2006, westreich_role_2011} Additional sensitivity analyses should be employed intermittently to ensure that every effect modifier is accounted for.\cite{nguyen_sensitivity_2018} In the case of positivity violations, it seems that methods that employ more direct implementations of an outcome model, such as the G-compuation and DR approaches, fair better given their ability to extrapolate over the covariate space.
+Violations of Assumptions \ref{exchange} and \ref{sita} pose a more difficult challenge to evaluate as these assumptions are untestable.
+Expert level knowledge of the domain area are necessary to ensure that these assumptions will hold with the preferred transportability model.